ckdextergames/Icarus_mods/README.md

 Nearly everything crafts way faster (like, crazyfast).

 NOTE: This mod may conflict with other mods!
 Recommended to use alone, or with mods known not to change "D_ProcessorRecipes", or use Mod Manager to choose your desired changes.
+Mod Manager hightly recommended, find that here: https://github.com/Jimk72/Icarus_Software

 =-=-=-=-=-=-=-